Since 2005, Deanna has been providing information, resources and

 Who We Help

-We help people and their families who are facing serious illness in the end-of-life time period.
-We also support and train professionals who are dedicated to reducing suffering at the end of life.
-We have a special focus to support the people who are just outside the immediate circle of someone who is dying–people who often feel they have no place and are at a loss of what to do at this time.
-Many people refer to these special ones as the ‘go-to’ person and you know who you are.
+We help people and their families and friends who are facing serious illness in the end-of-life time period.
+We also train professionals who are dedicated to reducing suffering at the end of life.
+Our special focus is to educate the people who are just outside the immediate circle of someone dying.
+We focus on this layer because it is these people who often end up doing a lot of advocacy for their person.
+And they are looking for answers.
+Many people refer to these special ones as the ‘go-to’ person–you know who you are.
+We are especially here for you.

 What We Do

-We provide LIVE support, classes, awareness training and professional education for people who support the dying personally and/or professionally.
-We mentor and guide end-of-life activists around the world to create pathways for their communities to have access to palliative care as well as end-of-life care.
-All of our education programs aim to guide you to have a solid foundation of end-of-life awareness, tools and self-care practices to deal with the dying time as a family member, friend or professional.
+We provide classes, workshops, awareness trainings, courses and an End-of-Life Doula Certificate Program, Certified CareDoula®.
+We mentor and guide end-of-life advocates and activists around the world to create pathways for their communities to have access to palliative care as well as end-of-life care.
+All of our education programs aim to guide a person to have a solid foundation of end-of-life awareness, tools and self-care practices to deal with the dying time as a family member, friend or professional.
 Our programs aim to minimize paralyzing insecurity, lack of knowledge, anxiety, stress and suffering at the end of life.

 Our Philosophy

 Living and dying is a sacred dance and death is for certain.
 The dying time deserves the respect and loving attention as does the birthing and living time and we add to the collective wisdom of the ages when we live within this reality.
-We are committed to bringing peace and possibilities at the end of life and share all we can at no cost and low cost so as many as possible may be able to transform end-of-life experiences in their circles from suffering to peace.
+We are committed to bringing peace and possibilities at the end of life and share all we can–at no cost and low cost–so as many people as possible may be able to transform their end-of-life experiences from suffering to peace.
 We believe that each person creates their own perfect balance between knowledge and the art of accompanying the dying, and creates their own self-care as they care for others in this most intimate way.
-We give all we can to ensure this happens, i.e., teachings, bedside tools and advocacy suggestions, practical skills, and encouragement as we all walk this path together.
+We give all we can to ensure this happens, i.e., teachings, bedside tools, advocacy suggestions, practical skills, and encouragement as we all walk this path together.

 Our Founder & Team

-Deanna Cochran.
+Deanna Flores Cochran, RN.
 CareDoula® Education Founder.
 We’re a small family-run business with a fully remote, cross-functional team of six people.
 Deanna is the visionary and educator.

 Review Deanna’s pioneering work here.